As approved at an AGM on 25th March 2018 and cricket AGM 23rd January 2022 and updated at the club AGM 26th March 2023

 - Admission of Members

 - Applications for new membership will be processed on receipt of an application form, subscription and, if applicable, joining fee, without the need for being proposed by an existing member.
 The club must provide that the parent/carer/guardian of any under 18 member is given automatic non-voting membership status in the club, and will be classed as a Non-Playing Member.
-Our subscriptions should be fair with reduced fees for students, unwaged (which are defined as unemployed claiming and receiving state benefits), juniors, colts and pensioners.
+Our subscriptions should be fair with reduced fees for students, unwaged (which are defined as unemployed claiming and receiving state benefits), players with a disability, juniors, and pensioners.
 Member’s financial difficulties should be considered when collecting subscriptions.

 - Applications for non-voting Social Membership will be dealt with by the General Committee